 If you have older siblings it’s a great opportunity for them to make a mobile for their younger brother or sister:

 - make a cross by tying branches together,

-- ask your child to cut out some colourful shapes, for example, butterflies
+- ask your child to cut out some colorful shapes, for example, butterflies

 - attach mobile safely for your little treasure to enjoy.

-Pediatricians urge parents to read to their children aloud from birth, as it is essential for their language and brain development.
-Books that are highly recommended by Montessori community are the ones with realistic pictures, pictures with black and white patterns, books with people’s faces.
+Pediatricians urge parents to read to their children from birth, as it is essential for their language and brain development.
+Books that are highly recommended by a Montessori community are the ones with realistic pictures, pictures with black and white patterns, and books with people’s faces.

 First 100 Words